 Leash Reactivity: Putting it All Together!

-Once your dog can respond to "123" and "here" on walks without distractions around, they're ready to start using them around their triggers.
+Once your dog can respond to their cues like "123" and "come" on walks without distractions around, they're ready to start using them around their triggers.

 The Basic Plan